 Management and the economy keep evolving.
 Many good things happen.
-In the last decade the best things are probably the increased deep adoption of lean thinking in many organization. and the adoption of lean and Deming methods in software development (agile software development, kanban and lean startup [which I do realize isn't limited to software development]).
+In the last decade the best things are probably the increased deep adoption of lean thinking in many organizations and the adoption of lean and Deming methods in software development (agile software development, kanban and lean startup [which I do realize isn’t limited to software development]).

 Sadly all the deadly diseases Dr. Deming described remain.
 And, as I said in 2007, I think 2 new diseases have become so widespread and so harmful they have earned their place alongside the 7 deadly diseases (which started as the 5 deadly diseases).
 The new deadly diseases are:

 - systemic impediments to innovation

 In my view these 2 diseases are more deadly to the overall economy than all but the broken USA health system.
 The systemic impediments to innovation are directly critical to small percentage (5%?) of organizations.
 But the huge costs of the blocks to innovation and the huge “taxes” (extorted by those using the current system to do the opposite of what it should be doing) are paid by everyone.
 The costs come from several areas: huge “taxes” on products (easily much greater than all the taxes that go to fund our governments), the huge waste companies have to go through due to the current system (legal fees, documentation, delayed introduction, cross border issues…) and the denial of the ability to use products and services that would improve our quality of life.

 The problems with extremely excessive executive pay are well known.
 Today, few sensible people see the current executive pay packages as anything but the result of an extremely corrupt process.
 Though if their personal pocketbook is helped by justifying the current practices, some people find a way to make a case for it.
 But excluding those with an incentive to be blind, it is accepted as a critical problem.